Doctor of Philosophy (Theological Studies) Program

 Language Requirements

 Students whose biblical or research language skills are not at the PhD level will find it difficult to complete program coursework in two years, resulting in a longer period of doctoral studies.
-In no case will a student lacking proficiency in the required languages be eligible for a dissertation proposal, comprehensive exams, candidacy, or dissertation research.
+In no case will a student lacking proficiency in the required languages be eligible for comprehensive exams, candidacy, or dissertation research.

 Biblical Greek

 The Greek Proficiency Exam evaluates proficiency in the biblical language at a level similar to that of TEDS MDiv graduates.
 Participants whose biblical Greek skills are not at this level will find it difficult to complete program coursework in two years, resulting in a longer period of doctoral study.
 Please note: students are NOT permitted to take NT advanced electives (and certain other courses where such proficiency is required) until they have proven their proficiency in Greek.
-This could delay the student’s course work plan/progress.

 Participants must demonstrate advanced exegetical and reading skills in biblical Greek using one of the following options: